agile-lab-dev/Agent-Specification/spec.md

 ## Overview
-This specification defines the attributes of an **autonomous agent** in an agentic system.
+This specification defines the attributes of an **agentic system**, a software system designed to carry out a task (objective) in with varying levels of autonomy.
+The **agentic system** encompasses LLM-enabled applications with varying levels of agency.
+Agency is expressed one or more of the following properties: planning, self-reflection, tool use.

 This specification aims to enable **consistent definition, governance, and observability** of AI-driven agents in a structured format.

 ## Schema Structure
 The agent descriptor follows an **OpenAPI 3.0-based** schema to enable easy documentation and validation.